Featured products

 We’ve just added another layer of precision to Solargis Evaluate.
 Following the recent launch of snow loss calculations, soiling losses are now also part of our PV simulation toolkit – helping developers, investors, and technical advisors model real-world PV performance more accurately.

-Soiling occurs when dust, sand, pollen, pollution, or other particles accumulate on PV modules, reducing the amount of sunlight that reaches the cells and thereby lowering energy production.
+Soiling occurs when dust, sand, pollen, pollution, or other particles accumulate on PV modules, reducing the amount of solar radiation that reaches the cells and thereby lowering energy production.
 In some regions, soiling can cause substantial energy losses if not properly monitored and managed.

 Soiling rate (1)

-Solargis Evaluate allows you to incorporate monthly soiling loss factors into your PV simulations.
-These values are configurable, meaning users can input their own assumptions based on site knowledge, cleaning schedules, or available field data.
+• Option to manually configure monthly soiling loss values if you have your own assumptions based on site knowledge, cleaning schedules, or available field data

-This functionality is available in the Energy Simulation section of Solargis Evaluate, where soiling losses can be applied on a monthly basis.
+This functionality is available in the Energy System Designer within Solargis Evaluate, where soiling losses can be applied on a monthly basis.

 Why soiling losses matter for bankability